ShopeX/ECShopX/README.md

 - Ensure ports 8080, 8081, 8082, 3306, and 6379 are not in use

 ## Manual Deployment

+For self-hosted deployment, you need to set up the backend service and deploy the required frontend applications from their respective repositories.
+Please refer to the Project Structure section for more details.

 ### System Requirements
 - php >= 8.2